How to Run With a Heart Rate Monitor

 Don’t worry – I can help.
 And don’t worry about feeling a touch ineffectual.
 You’re not.
 You see, where once a heart rate device just showed the time and your heart rate, now even the most rudimentary watch seemingly comes with GPS, step counter and sleep tracker.

-So, I’m going to keep things as simple as possible by focusing solely on heart rate, and how you can maximise your monitor and your ol ticker to improve your running performance.
+So, I’m going to keep things as simple as possible by focusing solely on heart rate, and how you can maximise your monitor and your ol’ ticker to improve your running performance.
 But first, let’s talk accuracy…

 The past few years have seen huge growth in the optical-sensor HRM market, the clear appeal of dispensing with a chest strap a strong one for many.
 The problem is, their accuracy remains indifferent.
 It’s down to heart-rate measurements from wearables deriving from photoplethysmography, an optical method for measuring changes in blood volume under the skin.
 That’s why issues stem from the watch being too loosely worn, skin tone (reportedly less accurate on darker-skinned athletes) and swift movements, like when sprinting.

 Head-to-head tests have been on the reliability of the data being generated by chest and wrist-based approaches, and the two often produce similar numbers at lower-intensity training sessions.
 But the positives of a chest strap reveal themselves in high-intensity workouts especially, proving more accurate and less susceptible to random readings.
-Opticals are accurate enough for most, though you could always follow Olympian Molly Huddle who completes most sessions with wrist optics, but wears a chest strap for harder efforts.
+Opticals are accurate enough for most, though you could always follow Olympian Molly Huddle, who completes most sessions with wrist optics, but wears a chest strap for harder efforts.

 The main benefit of using an HRM is managing running intensity.
 By finding your maximum, you can then set training zones.
 You can then train to certain intensities for a period of time to hit specific physiological parameters, which optimise adaptations.
 I’ll explain more shortly but first, let’s find your maximum.

 For years, before HRMs became commonplace, you’d determine your heart rate by deducting your age from 220.
 It was passable but not that accurate.
 With an HRM, you can be spot on.
-Here’s a couple ways to find yours…
+Here’s a couple of ways to find yours…

-1. This is a called the ’20min test’ where the aim is simply to run as hard as you can for 20mins.
+1. This is called the ’20min test’ where the aim is simply to run as hard as you can for 20mins.
 This is a maximum capacity test, which you’ll probably hit after 3mins.
 After 10mins, you’ll probably reach 95%.
 Keep going, keep pushing, until you’ve either completed 5km or the 20mins is up.
 This is your maximum heart rate.

 2. Alternatively, you can do 4 x 2min runs at maximum effort with 1min easy jogging in between.
 Go as hard as you can for every interval.
 Come the final one, you’ll be as good as at your maximum.